adapter-hub/adapters/adapter_docs/method_combinations.md

 _Configuration class_: [`ConfigUnion`](transformers.ConfigUnion)

-While different efficient fine-tuning methods and configurations have often been proposed as standalone, it might be beneficial to combine them for joint training.
+While different efficient fine-tuning methods and configurations have often been proposed as standalone, combining them for joint training might be beneficial.
-To make this process easier, adapter-transformers provides the possibility to group multiple configuration instances together using the `ConfigUnion` class.
+To make this process easier, `adapter-transformers` provides the possibility to group multiple configuration instances using the `ConfigUnion` class.

 For example, this could be used to define different reduction factors for the adapter modules placed after the multi-head attention and the feed-forward blocks: